Mental Health Facilities Muscogee County, GA

 Cedar Tree Family And Children Services

-Cedar Tree Family And Children Services is a mental health clinic in Muscogee County, GA, located at 3604 Saint Marys Road, 31906.
+Cedar Tree Family And Children Services is a mental health treatment clinic in Muscogee County, Georgia, located at 3604 Saint Marys Road, 31906 zip code.
 Cedar Tree Family And Children Services provides outpatient treatment.
-Cedar Tree Family And Children Services offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
-Additional services offered at Cedar Tree Family And Children Services include court-ordered outpatient treatment, case management and family psychoeducation.
+Cedar Tree Family And Children Services provides cognitive behavioral therapy, trauma therapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
+Additional services provided by Cedar Tree Family And Children Services consist of family psychoeducation, court-ordered outpatient treatment and case management.

 Learn More